Divisions & Rules

 4. No business cards are to be placed on or around competition pieces on the convention floor at any time during the show with the exception of the commercial division.
 This ensures the safety of all competitors' mounts from being damaged or stolen by ensuring the general public is not encouraged to reach across the security barriers that are in place.

 6. The MTA will not accept any mounts depicting man-inflicted injuries such as a trap on leg, gunshot wounds, arrows in flesh, or any mount done in poor taste.
 The competition chairman has the right to remove any such mount from the show.

 7. There will be multiple ribbons in all divisions.

 8. Reproduction parts are acceptable (i.e. duck heads, feet, fish heads).

-9. Freeze-dried will be a separate category.
-Exception – you may use a freeze-dried turkey head only in the Turkey categories.
+9. Freeze-dried will be a separate open category.
+Exception – you may use a freeze-dried turkey head only on a Turkey mount in the other categories.
 Any other freeze dry method must be entered in the freeze dry category.
 Competition chairman will have final say in any disputes.

-11. Spotted fawns and juvenile/immature species may be entered (questionable out of season specimens must have a breeder’s authority).
+11. Spotted fawns and juvenile/immature species may be entered into their ADULT category ONLY (questionable out of season specimens must have a breeder’s authority).
 Juvenile/immature entries must have a sign for display with explanation of origin or death.

 14. Extra credit MAY be given for doing your own Reproduction parts; forms, etc. provided they are done well and in accordance with the score sheets.
 Please indicate so on your originality sheet.